Skip to content

 • list — List cached repositories

-• remove — Remove a specific cached repository
+• remove — Remove cached repositories

 • path — Show cache location